Analysis of multi-pass pumped thin-disk laser performance with measured disk deformation: Materials and methods

 The disk-induced phase difference is defined in terms of the total surface profile $S_{\rm D,tot}(x,y)$ and the vacuum wavenumber $k_0$ as

-where $\Psi_\mathrm{D}$ is the OPD of the disk, capturing the effects of mechanical, thermal-expansion, and air convection, which are naturally accounted in the diffraction calculation~\cite{Diff1,Convect1}.
-The surface deformation has been considered via a factor 2 due to the reflection.
-The measured disk surface has been utilized for the disk-induced phase(see Fig. \ref{fig_2}(a)).
+where $\Psi_\mathrm{D}$ is the OPD of the TD surface, capturing the effects of mechanical, thermal-expansion, and air convection, which are thus naturally accounted for the diffraction calculation~\cite{Diff1,Convect1}.
+The surface deformation has been taken from experimental measurement at different pump intensities, considering a factor of 2 due to the reflection configuration of our measurement.
+The measured disk surface has been utilized for the disk-induced phase(see Fig. \ref{fig_2}(c)).
 Composing the segment operators gives the roundtrip operator $\mathcal{T}$

 After the $k$-th disk encounter, the intra-cavity field is updated as